American Educational Research Association

 The American Educational Research Association (AERA, pronounced "A-E-R-A") is a professional organization representing education researchers in the United States and around the world.
-AERA's mission is to advance knowledge about education and promote the use of research in educational practice.
+AERA's mission is to advance knowledge about education and promote the use of research in educational practices both nationally and abroad.

 Organization and membership

-AERA is led by an Executive Director (Felice J. Levine in 2020) and a President (H. Richard Milner, IV from Vanderbilt University in 2022–23).
+AERA is led by an Executive Director (Felice J. Levine) and a President (Tyrone Howard) from the University of California, Los Angeles in 2023–24).
 AERA's governance structure includes the Council, Executive Board, standing committees, and award committees.
-Temporary committees, task forces, and working groups are initiated for other specific needs.
+Other committees, task forces, and working groups are initiated for specific needs.

 AERA has 25,000 members, including scientists, teachers, students, administrators, state and local agencies, counselors, and evaluators.

-The range of disciplines represented by the membership includes education, psychology, statistics, sociology, history, economics, philosophy, anthropology, and political science.
+The organization represents a range of disciplines, including education, psychology, statistics, sociology, history, economics, philosophy, anthropology, and political science.
 There are 12 divisions covering different research areas in education.
-AERA is a member organization of the Federation of Associations in Behavioral & Brain Sciences, which represents learned societies dedicated the scientific understanding of psychology and behavior.

 Early history

 AERA (known originally as National Association of Directors of Educational Research) was founded in 1916 as an interest group within the National Education Association Department of Superintendence.
 The association's eight founders – Burdette R. Buckingham, Albert Shiels, Leonard P. Ayres, Frank W. Ballou, Stuart A. Courtis, Edwin Hebden, George Melcher, and Joseph P. O'Hern – were all directors of education research in various parts of the United States.
-They met at the 1915 NEA Department of Superintendence annual meeting and came to the idea of starting an organization to advance education research.
+They met at the 1915 NEA Department of Superintendence annual meeting and came up with the idea of starting an organization to advance education research.
 Their constitution was approved the following year.

 Early topics of interest for early AERA included research bureau operations, measurement techniques, and particular school situations.
 Active membership in the early association was reserved for research bureau directors and their assistants.
 The association's early years revolved around the annual convention.
 Between meetings, the association published an internal quarterly newsletter, the Educational Research Bulletin.

-By the end of the World War I in 1918, the association had 36 active members and four honorary members and was affecting public policy, visible in the school districts that started to change student coursework and education practices as a result of standardized tests.
+By the end of World War I in 1918, the association had 36 active members and four honorary members and was affecting public policy, visible in the school districts that started to change student coursework and education practices as a result of standardized tests.
 Mental testing developments, primarily psychometrics as a result of the First World War, new subfields of education, and the growth of education research at the post-secondary level challenged the association to widen its mission.
-The association opened its membership to include anyone who could demonstrate their competence as a researcher indicated by their published or unpublished work.
+The association opened its membership to include anyone who could demonstrate their competence as a researcher, indicated by their published or unpublished work.
 In 1922, members voted to adopt a name that represented their goal of representing the interests of all American education researchers – Educational Research Association of America.
 Over the years that followed, membership saw a dramatic increase, particularly among university personal, which grew from 48% to 69% between the years 1923 and 1927.